talmolab/sleap/docs/installation.md

 SLEAP can be installed as a Python package on Windows, Linux, and Mac OS.

-SLEAP requires many complex dependencies, so we **strongly** recommend using a package manager such as [Miniconda](https://docs.anaconda.com/free/miniconda/) to install SLEAP in its own isolated environment.
-See the [Miniconda website](https://docs.anaconda.com/free/miniconda/) for installation instructions.
-The Anaconda or Mamba package managers will also work well; however, take care not to install multiple different conda-based package managers - choose one and stick with it.

 The newest version of SLEAP can always be found in the [Releases page](https://github.com/talmolab/sleap/releases).

 ```{contents} Contents